teilour/final-project/R/readme.md

+Final Project README Author: Taylor Nguyen

-Run Final Project.R and then render Final Project.qmd
+Please run Final_Project.R and then render Final.qmd

-# Quarto Document
-Data description and its source: lines 22-24, 27

-Table: lines 31-57
-Table caption: line 59

-Figure: lines 61-66
-Figure caption: line 68

-Cross-reference to a table and figure: line 70

-In-line R code: lines 72-77; 83-85; 95-97
-In-line text: lines 79, 81, 87, 93, 99

-Regression table: lines 103-113; 131-144; 170-177
-Regression caption: line 115, 146, 179
+In the Quarto Doc, the description can be found at the top.
+The cross reference and inline R codes are after Figure 1 and before the regression tables.